 Keeping staff in the know is important to keep an organization running in tip-top condition.
-That’s why internal communication is so important.
+That’s why an internal communication strategy is necessary.

 You can check out a list of internal communication tools to help you get started.